 It’s sad, but true.
 Unfortunately, the devices sold by mobile carriers end up having an extra layer of difficulty when it comes to receiving system updates.
-Each time an update arrives on an unlocked device, it will need to go through another round of settings to incorporate carrier apps, system settings, and possible functions.
-This isn't always the case, as for example, the Galaxy Note 8 received Oreo on carrier versions slightly earlier.
+Each time an update arrives on an unlocked device, it will need to go through another round of testing to incorporate carrier apps, system settings, and possible functions.
+This isn't always the case, as for example, you may remember that the Galaxy Note 8 received Oreo on carrier versions slightly earlier.
 But nonetheless, it's still a good rule of thumb.
 Just don't forget to research the manufacturer's history as noted above.

-The article above will tell you which devices will get an update to Android P, but what you really need to know is that in the end, the same model of a device may end up not getting an update from its operator, even if the unlocked version receives an update.
+The articles above will tell you which devices will get an update to Android P and Q, but what you really need to know is that in the end, the same model of a device may end up not getting an update from its operator, even if the unlocked version receives an update.
 It is therefore best to avoid any doubt and purchase the device unlocked.

 What do you think of our tips?
 Do you know of any other tricks to make sure you’ll have an up-to-date smartphone?